-- This guide assumes that you are familiar with the basics of using ODBC and JDBC, and constructing SQL queries.
+This guide assumes that you are familiar with the basics of using ODBC and JDBC, and constructing SQL queries.
 FileMaker SQL Reference describes the SQL statements and standards supported by FileMaker.
-Refer to a third-party book on constructing SQL queries. - This guide uses "FileMaker Pro" to refer to both FileMaker Pro and FileMaker Pro Advanced, unless describing specific FileMaker Pro Advanced features.
+Refer to a third-party book on constructing SQL queries.